Rainway

 Rainway was a remote desktop video game streaming service for Microsoft Windows.
 It allowed users to stream locally installed applications to other devices over a WLAN or internet connection.
 The initial beta version launched on January 20, 2018.
 Version 1.0 of the software launched on January 31, 2019.
 In April 2021, the company announced a partnership with Microsoft to implement their streaming technology into Xbox Cloud Gaming.
-On October 26, 2022, founder Andrew Sampson announced the service was shutting down.

 Compatibility

 Rainway is compatible with games purchased from Steam, Origin, Battle.net, itch.io, GOG.com and Uplay.
 The service can run in web browsers and is also compatible with iOS and Android mobile phones.
 The iOS version of the app was limited to only local network streaming, as a result of Apple's attitude towards game streaming apps.
 Rainway released a client version for Xbox One consoles in January 2020, though it was removed from the store just a month later.